1. Practice good personal hygiene

 - Use technology rather than meeting in person, e.g. WhatsApp, Viber, Messenger, Facetime, Skype etc.

 - If anyone feels unwell, they need to stay at home, or work as a bubble of one.

 - Stay in your "bubble" if the country is in lockdown.

 2. Wear a face covering

-Because farms are an essential service and can operate at Alert Level 4, it is mandatory when a contractor or external service provider comes on farm to work with you, that the hosts and contractors are wearing face coverings.
-This will not only help you keep your farm bubble safe, but will mean your service providers are able to continue their essential work.
+Because farms can still operate at Red, it is no longer mandatory when a contractor or external service provider comes on farm to work with you, that the hosts and contractors are wearing face coverings if they are outside.

 You should also wear a face covering:

-- inside any Alert Level 4 businesses and services that are still open and involve customer contact, including supermarkets, supply stores, pharmacies, petrol stations, and any other farms.
+- inside any businesses and services operating that involve customer contact, including supermarkets, supply stores, pharmacies, petrol stations, and any other farms.

 - when visiting healthcare facilities